Questions and answers about upcoming travel ban order

 A repeat of the chaos that the original order sparked is possible, said University of Texas law professor Stephen Vladeck.
 "It will surely be a mess," he said.
 But the administration insists that won't be the case.

-Spicer said Thursday the administration has "sought feedback and guidance and done this in an unbelievably comprehensive way to ensure that the departments and agencies that are going to be executing and implanting this fully are aware of what's happening."
+Spicer said last week the administration has "sought feedback and guidance and done this in an unbelievably comprehensive way" to make sure the agencies implementing the new order know what's happening.

 He said the administration is expecting potential new court challenges, but suggests the White House will be better prepared.